Amirhossein-Zare/ASCVD_ML/README.md

 ## Dataset

-The notebooks assume the data is provided in an Excel file named cohort.xlsx, with the following features:
+The [svm_rbf.ipynb](svm_rbf.ipynb) notebook assume the data is provided in an Excel file named cohort.xlsx, with the following features:

 - **bmi**: Body Mass Index
 - **hc**: Hip Circumference